 Without regular inspection and maintenance, stormwater systems can fall into disrepair.
 Even with routine care, factors like age, accidents, or defects can result in a system that fails to function as intended.
 Whatever the cause, it’s essential to correct the system and return performance to the original design parameters in order to pass annual inspections and avoid environmental harm.

 AQUALIS has the experience and expertise required to provide repair services that ensure proper function for aboveground and underground SCMs (BMPs).

 When an SCM system has been damaged, regulations require that the property owner restore the system to its original design.
 These corrective actions can fall into two categories: restoration and rehabilitation.

 Restoration includes small-scale repairs required to address operational problems, which can include anything from treatment of invasive plants to stabilization of eroded soils.
+Here at Aqualis we specialize in creative solutions for stormwater sysem repairs.
 While these repairs may seem minimal, they typically require licensing and extensive knowledge to ensure that the problem is effectively addressed.

 Rehabilitation repairs are larger in scale, including extensive maintenance and major improvements to address failures within stormwater management systems.
 These actions may necessitate engineering and construction plans that require review and approval, as well as specialized equipment, construction permits, and more.

 DURHAM, N.C. – AQUALIS Stormwater Management, a portfolio company of DFW Capital Partners and the leading national provider of stormwater preventative maintenance and corrective action, today announced that it has [...]